How do I get my class and myself ready? This lesson plan should give you everything you need to be prepared for the material.

 Explain to the students that they will conduct their own investigation of adhesives and present their evidence to the rest of the class.
 Invite students to work with a partner, and tell them that they will present their evidence to the class in a dramatic performance.
 This may be in the form of a courtroom drama, television show, or play.
 Invite them to include costumes, props, or visual aids to better communicate their findings.
 As each small group presents their evidence, students should record any new examples they learn from other students to their own evidence log.

 Did my students achieve the lesson objective?
-Here are some helpful ways to gauge their understanding of the material.

 Tell the students that they have a new case.
 Now that they have a basic understanding of how adhesives work, they will investigate different combinations of substances to create their own glue.
 Discuss how teams of scientists experiment with different materials to solve problems and invent new products.